sveltejs/learn.svelte.dev/content/tutorial/02-sveltekit/02-routing/01-pages/README.md

 SvelteKit uses filesystem-based routing, which means that the _routes_ of your app — in other words, what the app should do when a user navigates to a particular URL — are defined by the directories in your codebase.

-The routes are located within `src/routes`.
-Every directory within which contains a `+page.svelte` file creates a route in your app.

-In this app we currently have one route — `src/routes/+page.svelte`, which maps to `/`.
+Every `+page.svelte` file inside `src/routes` creates a page in your app.
+In this app we currently have one page — `src/routes/+page.svelte`, which maps to `/`.
+If we navigate to `/about`, we'll see a 404 Not Found error.

-Let's add a second route, `src/routes/about/+page.svelte`, which maps to `/about`:
+Let's fix that.
+Add a second page, `src/routes/about/+page.svelte`, copy the contents of `src/routes/+page.svelte`, and update it:

 ```svelte
 /// file: src/routes/about/+page.svelte